 Dapsone | - Methemoglobinemia, hemolytic anemia, neutropenia, and agranulocytosis

-- Do not use in patients with moderate to severe G6PD deficiency.
+- Do not use in people with G6PD deficiency.

 - Sulfone syndrome (fever, exfoliative dermatitis, lymphadenopathy, hepatic necrosis, and hemolysis)